-1. Plan ahead for the heat Regularly check your local forec Get medical advice regarding he Consider possible places to go t Put together a small emergency Have a plan for cooling if power 2.
-Prepare home and garden Install insulation into walls and r Install blinds, external to house Plant strategic trees to block sur Plant tress for cool garden refuge List your possible Cool Spots cast low heat may affect your medications to escape the heat kit in case of power loss r is cut for summer heat roof cavities on western walls in on the house ges
+1. Plan ahead for the heat

+- ☐ Regularly check your local forecast - ☐ Get medical advice regarding how heat may affect your medications - ☐ Consider possible places to go to escape the heat - ☐ Put together a small emergency kit in case of power loss - ☐ Have a plan for cooling if power is cut

+2. Prepare home and garden for summer heat

+- ☐ Install insulation into walls and roof cavities - ☐ Install blinds, external to house on western walls - ☐ Plant strategic trees to block sun on the house - ☐ Plant tress for cool garden refuges

+List your possible Cool Spots